The Best Places to Stay in Sydney before a cruise for 2023

 Sydney has so much to offer and it can feel overwhelming to know what to do.
 This guide on the most interesting things to do in Sydney will help you make the most of your time in this wonderful city.

-Accommodation: We mainly use Booking.com for accommodation as they consistently have the lowest rates with free cancellation on most properties.
-We also book through Stayz/VRBO for private accommodation as they are usually cheaper than Airbnb.
+We mainly use Booking.com for accommodation as they consistently have the lowest rates with free cancellation on most properties.
+We also book through Stayz for private accommodation as they are usually cheaper than Airbnb.

-Car Rental: To compare rental car company prices, we use Discover Cars, an award winning car rental comparison website.
+To compare rental car company prices, we use Discover Cars, an award winning car rental comparison website.
 They offer competitive pricing in over 10,000 locations worldwide and are highly-rated.

-Tours: We use third-party sites Viator, Get Your Guide & Klook due to their free cancellation policies, instant confirmation, price guarantees, and mobile ticketing.
-We occasionally book through Red Balloon too.
+We book direct and use a mixture of third-party sites Viator, Get Your Guide & Klook due to their free cancellation policies, instant confirmation, price guarantees, and mobile ticketing.

-Money: We recently started using Wise to access funds internationally, including trips to Bali and Malaysia.
+We recently started using Wise to access funds internationally, including trips to Bali and Malaysia.
 They offer a debit card in 50 currencies and transfers are fast and free from hidden fees and exchange rate markups.
 Funds can be accessed through ATMs too.
 Wise has saved us a lot of money compared to our usual credit card and debit card.